 2. Kilimanjaro Impatiens

-Their colors can range from stunning white to beautiful shades of pink and purple.
-Like many high-altitude species, this plant is vulnerable to climate change and subsequent habitat loss, and conservation organizations are working to raise awareness about this unique species.
+Their colours can range from stunning white to beautiful shades of pink and purple.
+Like many high-altitude species, this plant is vulnerable to climate change and subsequent habitat loss, and conservation organisations are working to raise awareness about this unique species.

 3. Usambara Violet

-These small and delicate plants have distinctive violet-blue or purple, five-petaled flowers with a yellow center.
-Known for their attractive appearance and ease of cultivation, they’re popular ornamental houseplants and are sold in nurseries and garden centers around the world.
+These small and delicate plants have distinctive violet-blue or purple, five-petalled flowers with a yellow centre.
+Known for their attractive appearance and ease of cultivation, they’re popular ornamental houseplants and are sold in nurseries and garden centres around the world.

 Native to the East Usambara Mountains, there are numerous cultivated varieties collectively referred to as African violets.
 Certain species of Usambara violets are naturally rare and may be threatened due to habitat loss and environmental pressures.